magicalbrad/thundertixGA4/index.md

 - Create the following Tag Manager Variables:

-(This asumes the variables in the sections above have already been created.)
+(This assumes the variables in the sections above have already been created.)

 | Name | Variable Type | Variable Name |
 |---|---|---|